 You can set your browser not to accept all or some cookies or to alert you when websites set or access cookies.
 However, in a few cases some of our website features may not function if your browser is set not to accept cookies.

 Disclosures of your personal data We will not transfer, disclose, sell or distribute your personal data to third parties other than as set out in this Privacy Notice, unless we have your consent or are otherwise required or permitted to do so by Applicable Data Protection Law.

 We may disclose your personal data:

-- companies, our business partners, suppliers, sub-contractors, and technical services providers, including in order to provide you with the Services you request;
+- to third parties as required for our every day business purposes, including to our related companies, our business partners, suppliers, sub-contractors, and technical services providers, including in order to provide you with the Services you request;

 International transfers If we are required to transfer your personal data out of the EEA, we will ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

 (a) We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission; or

 (b) We will undertake the transfer on the basis of a specific contract approved by the European Commission which give personal data the same protection it has in Europe (“Model Form Clauses”).
 For further details, and a copy of the text of these Model Form Clauses see https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/model-contracts-transfer-personal-data-third-countries_en; or